Stephouuu/CVSFile/README.md

 A light easy-to-use CSV file format handler for C++ applications.

+## Installation

+Just copy/paste the class's in your project.

 ## How to use it

 ### Read a CSV file